 Article I, Section 8, Clause 1 gives Congress the power to spend for the "general Welfare."
 Congress uses this power to attach conditions to federal airport grants—conditions that function as regulation without technically being regulation.

-Under 49 U.S.C. § 47107, every airport that accepts Airport Improvement Program (AIP) grants must execute 39 written assurances covering public access, nondiscrimination, fee structures, revenue use, noise compatibility, and more.
+Under 49 U.S.C. § 47107, every airport that accepts Airport Improvement Program (AIP) grants may execute 39 written assurances covering public access, nondiscrimination, fee structures, revenue use, noise compatibility, and more.
 The Supreme Court upheld this conditional spending model in South Dakota v.
 Dole (1987).
-The grant assurance system is arguably the most powerful regulatory lever the federal government wields over airports—it reaches conduct that Congress might lack direct Commerce Clause authority to regulate.
+The grant assurance system is a primary regulatory mechanism over airports, reaching conduct that Congress might otherwise lack direct Commerce Clause authority to regulate.

 1.5 Federal Sovereignty Over Navigable Airspace